enkidevs/curriculum/javascript/core/numbers/base-conversion.md

 number.toString(2) // "1111011"
 ```

-Note that the type of returned valye is string
+Note that the type of returned value is a string.

 ```javascript
 let number = 123